 6.1.
-The Local Government (Miscellaneous Provisions) Act 1982 provides mandatory grounds for refusal.
-These are:
+The Act provides mandatory grounds for refusal.
+These are that:

-(a) that the applicant is under the age of 18;
+(a) the applicant is under the age of 18;

-(b) that the applicant is for the time being disqualified from holding a licence;
+(b) the applicant is for the time being disqualified from holding a licence;

-(c) that the applicant is not a body corporate and is not resident in an EEA state or was not so resident throughout the period of six months immediately preceding the date when the application was made;
+(c) the applicant is not a body corporate and is not resident in an EEA state or was not so resident throughout the period of six months immediately preceding the date when the application was made;

-(d) that the applicant is a body corporate which is not incorporated in an EEA state;
+(d) the applicant is a body corporate which is not incorporated in an EEA state;

-(e) that the applicant has, within a period of 12 months immediately preceding the date when the application was made, been refused the grant or renewal of a licence for the premises, vehicle, vessel or stall in respect of which the application is made, unless the refusal has been reversed on appeal.
+(e) the applicant has, within a period of 12 months immediately preceding the date when the application was made, been refused the grant or renewal of a licence for the premises, vehicle, vessel or stall in respect of which the application is made, unless the refusal has been reversed on appeal.